 Fix #1234to close ticket

 - That Pull Request must be merged by someone from the core team.
-If there are several Pull Requests, the core team member either selects the most recent one or the best one - that’s up to him to decide what is best for the project.
+If there are several Pull Requests, the core team member either selects the most recent one or the best one - that’s up to the team member to decide what is best for the project.

-- You can then add a $100 expense on the JHipster OpenCollective.
-You must add a link to your Pull Request in the description.
-For example:
+- You can then add a $100, $200, $300 or $500 expense on the JHipster OpenCollective.
+You must add a link to your Pull Request in the description (for example:

 - Then, you must add a comment on your Pull Request, telling that you claimed the money, with a link to your OpenCollective expense.
 This is to be sure it is the same person who fixed the issue and claimed the money.

-- That expense will then be validated by @jdubois and @deepu105, and you will receive your money on your Paypal account.
+- That expense will then be validated by @jdubois, @deepu105 or @pascalgrimaud, and you will receive your money on your Paypal account.